-I’ve been working on a new s’mores dessert for Rokprime Steakhouse.
-And you know what that means, right?
-Homemade marshmallows, folks!
+I’ve been working on a new s’mores dessert for my bakery Sugar BLossom.
+You know what that means, right?
+Homemade marshmallows!

-I hadn’t made marshmallows since culinary school (in other words, eons ago) so it was fun to revisit this classic sugary treat.
+I hadn’t made marshmallows since culinary school (in other words, eons ago), so it was fun to revisit this classic sugary treat.
 It was surprisingly easy to make as most of the work was done by my mixer.
-I highly recommend making this recipe on a Kitchenaid as there is a lot of whipping required!
+I recommend making this recipe on a Kitchenaid as there is a lot of whipping required.

 Fluffy Cinnamon Vanilla Marshmallows

 - Pan spray an 8x8-inch square baking pan and dust the bottom and sides with some powdered sugar.

 - In the bowl of your KitchenAid mixer, sprinkle gelatin over 1/2 cup cold water and let stand to soften.

 - In a medium saucepan, bring the remaining water, sugar, corn syrup and salt to boil over medium high heat.
 When mixture reaches 240 degrees, remove from heat and slowly pour hot mixture over softened gelatin.
 Stir to dissolve gelatin.

 - Place bowl on stand mixer and whip on high speed until white and thick, about 4 minutes.
 In a separate Kitchen Aid bowl, whip the whites, vanilla and cinnamon on high speed to stiff peaks.
 Add the whites to the sugar mixture and beat until combined, about 30 seconds.